 More information and advice is also available in our guide Going back to work after your stem cell transplant (PDF 698KB)

 As your recovery progresses, you might start to think about what going back to work will be like.
 This can feel exciting, but also daunting, especially if you’ve been away for a long time.

 Keep in touch

 Keeping in touch with your employer and work colleagues will help you feel like you’re returning to your old routine.
 It’s helpful to start doing this as soon as you feel ready to.
-You could send a monthly email, speak on the phone, or have face-to-face catch ups.
+You could send a monthly email, speak on the phone or over video calls, or have face-to-face catch ups.
 Some people ask to have internal newsletters or updates about the workplace so that they can keep in touch with what’s going on.
 Others pop into work and meet up with colleagues and friends.
 It's up to you.

 It can help to think through what your role involves and what you’re able to do as you start thinking about your return.
-It’s possible that you won’t be able to do as many hours to start with or as many of your job’s tasks at this early point.
+At this early stage, it’s possible that you won’t be able to do as many hours to start with, or all the tasks required of your job.
 This is completely normal.
 It’s important to do things at your own pace.

 You might find certain mental tasks more challenging as you get back into the swing of things.
 Taking notes, making lists, using a diary, calendar or phone apps could help you keep track of tasks and make you feel more in control.
 Remember, you are likely to find being back at work physically tiring.
 Taking regular breaks throughout the day and going for a lunchtime walk can help stretch your legs and re-energise you.